 I used to pride myself on being the person who tries a new entree with every trip to the same restaurant–I don’t know if I just got to the point where I had tried everything at all my favorite restaurants or if I had just gotten myself into a same-food stalemate, but I stopped trying new things for awhile.
 But not today.
 No sir!
-I made an impulsive decision during an awkward lesson on homosexuality in my psych class today to text Matt and suggest we make a super-quick Subway date during the hour I had between class and work.
+I made an impulsive decision during an awkward lesson in my psych class today to text Matt and suggest we make a super-quick Subway date during the hour I had between class and work.
 So we braved the blizzard to find the nearest Subway and satisfy my need for a homework-less, awkward-less hour in my day.

 Upon arriving, I was tempted to go for one of my tried and true favorites like the cold cut trio or pastrami, but I decided to go all crazy and order something I’d never tried before: the Meatball Marinara sub.
 The real dilemma was what to put on it though–I think I annoyed the kid working there a bit with my pesky questions of what most people put on a sub like that and whether certain things would taste good on it or not.
 I ended up going pretty simple–provolone cheese and olives on the side with a little oregano and parmesan cheese sprinkled on top.
 Especially considering the chilly weather outside, the hot toasted sub tasted pretty good darn scrumptious.